yulya3102/agda-asm/paper/Intro.md

 }{
-TAL is a great model for reasoning about execution of low-level code, but existing TAL tools are written in ML and all proofs about TAL programs appear in appendixes of the corresponding papers.
+TAL is a great model for reasoning about execution of low-level code, but existing TAL tools are written in ML and all proofs about TAL programs appear in appendices of the corresponding papers.
 This paper uses Agda \citep{agda} formalization of abstract language that is close to TALx86 and STAL.
 We formalize what elements are appended to program code during the dynamic linking process, introduce definition of code blocks